-Let someone know you are praying for them with a text or email which only takes a few minutes.
+Let someone know you are praying for them with an email or text which only takes a few minutes.
 When you tell a person they are on your heart and that you have been prompted to pray for them, that is such a huge encouragement.
 The Holy Spirit is working on their behalf!

-Whenever I receive texts or emails that boost my spirit, I like to print them off and set them in front of my computer at my desk so I can continually be encouraged each day when I see them.
+Whenever I receive texts or emails that boost my spirit, I like to print them off and set them in front of my computer at my desk so I am continually encouraged when I see them.